pivey/React_world_clocks/README.md

 | World Clocks architecture |

 ### Mobile
-Exactly how you design your World Clocks app is up to you and your mob, but the app should be reactive and work equally well on a mobile device such as on the Desktop.
+Exactly how you design your World Clocks app is up to you and your mob, but the app should be reactive and work on both mobile and desktop.

 <table>
   <tr>